-Why is my order not getting executed even though its been placed successfully?
+Why isn't the order getting executed even though it has been placed successfully?

-When you place an order during normal market hours, order matching on the exchange happens on a price-time priority .
-This means that orders get executed on a 'first come first serve' basis (queue system).
-If there are people who have placed orders before you, your order will be executed only if the orders placed earlier gets filled.
+When placing an order during normal market hours, order matching on the exchange follows a price-time priority system, meaning orders are executed on a "first come, first serve" basis, similar to a queue system.
+If there are prior orders placed by other individuals, the order will only be executed once those preceding orders are filled.

-Placing a pre-market order has a better chance of being executed than an AMO.
-But placing an AMO is more convenient as you can place it anytime between 3:45 PM to 8:57 AM for NSE & 3:45 PM to 8:59 AM for BSE and not wait for the pre-market timings.
+Placing a pre-market order typically has a better chance of being executed compared to an AMO.
+However, choosing an AMO offers more convenience as it allows orders to be placed anytime between 3:45 PM to 8:57 AM for NSE and 3:45 PM to 8:59 AM for BSE without waiting for the pre-market timings.

-In spite of placing an AMO or pre-market order, there is no guarantee that your order will get executed.
-This is the same across all brokers.
+Did you know?
+Despite placing an AMO or pre-market order, there is no assurance that the order will be executed.
+This applies universally to all brokers.